hujunhan/arm_control/README.md

 * Add the GUI for visualizing the urdf file
 * Add the GUI for visualizing the workspace of a robot //2023.2.24
 * Fix the package include error //2023.2.27
+* Add doc folder for documentation and video demo
+* Update file structure and name